 The success of a sociopath’s treatment largely depends on the severity of a person’s symptoms along with their openness to treatment.
 Individuals who are willing to participate in treatment, who follow protocol, and who are monitored closely tend to have better long-term outcomes.
 In contrast, sociopaths with severe symptoms and an aversion to treatment will likely be destined for poorer outcomes.

-Due to the inherent and ingrained nature of a personality disorder, one should never expect a sociopath to completely change their behaviors.
+Due to the inherent and ingrained nature of a personality disorder, one should never expect a sociopath to completely change their behavior.
 It is important for family members and loved ones to seek support to acquire coping skills to learn how to set effective limits and restrictions.

 It is safe to say that the definition of a sociopath is actually on a continuum.
 On one end, the continuum can include sociopaths who are those convicts, serial killers, and murderers that the media loves to portray.
-In the middle of the continuum may be the sociopath who is not an actual murderer, but one who engages in illegal and detrimental activities that may or may not land them in jail for their crimes.
-Finally, on the other end of the continuum is the charming and charismatic sociopath that is difficult to recognize.
+In the middle of the continuum may be the sociopath who is not an actual murderer but one who engages in illegal and detrimental activities that may or may not land them in jail for their crimes.
+Finally, on the other end of the continuum is the charming and charismatic sociopath who is difficult to recognize.
 This type of sociopath can integrate into society and adeptly form attachments and relationships to manipulate others into getting what they want.